fantasycalendar/obsidian-fantasy-calendar/README.md

 >
 > The plugin's Gregorian Calendar [preset](#presets) is fully accurate!

+### Commands

+#### Open Fantasy Calendar

+This command will open a calendar view in the side panes.

+#### Open Large Fantasy Calendar

+This command will open a calendar view in the center pane.

+#### Rescan Events

+This will trigger the plugin to rescan all notes for events for _all_ calendars.

+#### Rescan Events for Calendar

+This will trigger the plugin to rescan all notes for events for the chosen calendar.

 ### Large and small calendars

 A large calendar exists in the root workspace, and a small calendar exists in the left or right side pane.
 There are two distinct commands, but the calendars will detect where they are in Obsidian - as you move them around, they will resize themselves accordingly.